yeiij/yeiijGrowing/README.md

 Standalone Addon for Arma 3

 ## What this does?
-The addon add actions in the mouse wheel that spawns plants to simulate a growing system
+The addon add actions in the mouse wheel that spawns plants to simulate a growing system (only for civilian)
  - Apple
  - Banana
  - Coca